chiangyaw/pc-console-fargate-sample/README.md

 --cpu-limit 2048 \
 --efs-volume fs-12345678
 ```
-Copy only the container definition portion (you can look into ```sample-twistlock-console.json``` as an example) and paste into the directory, so that you can run it together as part of the Terraform scripts.
+3. Copy only the container definition portion (you can look into ```sample-twistlock-console.json``` as an example) and paste into the directory, so that you can run it together as part of the Terraform scripts.
 Make sure you modify the name and the path as ```var.container_def_path```.

 **Note: You probably will ask the question why do we need to generate a mock up fargate tasks definition file.
-The main reason is because I'm using the same set of Terraform scripts to generate other components such as EFS & NLB, which is required as part of the task definition file, and these parameters are not available at this stage yet.
+The main reason is because I'm using the same set of Terraform scripts to generate other components such as NLB, which is required as part of the task definition file, and these parameters are not available at this stage yet.
 Therefore would require the mock up template.**

 3. To start off, first prepare ```variable.tf``` file or create ```terraform.tfvars``` file to define the variables required.
 The template includes some default value of the variables for your reference.